mariam-hassan2/mariam-hassan2/README.md

-I am majoring in Computer Science and Math at Case Wester Reserve University.
+I am majoring in Computer Science at Case Wester Reserve University.
 I am interested in software engineering and artificial intelligence.
 You can reach out to me on my email: mxh939@case.edu